Ultimate Fighting Championship: Fighter salaries and contracts

 UFC is contractually bound to offer every fighter three fights per calendar year and if they don't, the organization has to pay the fighter for the lacking fights.
 For example, if the UFC offers a fighter only one fight during the year, they have to pay the fighter for two additional fights.
 However, if a fight is offered but turned down by the fighter, it is still counted as an offered fight from the contractual viewpoint.

 Starting at UFC 273, three "Fan Bonus Of The Night", for every pay-per-view event, were awarded by Crypto.com, as part of Crypto.com UFC sponsorship incentive fight kits deal, for every pay-per-view event starting UFC 273.
 Viewers vote up to three times per pay-per-view on Crypto.com/FanBonus, starting from the opening of the PPV preliminary card and ending an hour after the conclusion of the main card.
 The bonuses are paid in bitcoin in US dollars ranging from US$30,000 for first place, US$20,000 for second place, and US$10,000 for third place.
 From 2023, the times these awards were given less frequent and not for every pay-per-view for unknown reasons.

+Fighters are allowed to compete outside of the promotion in non-striking sports such as Brazilian jiu-jitsu and wrestling, provided they do not have a scheduled UFC bout within eight weeks of the competition.